Rubberazer/JETGPIO/README.md

     You will find code examples to learn how to use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples written in C++.
-To compile the examples you will find instructions at the comment section on top of the example files
+To compile the examples you will find instructions in the comment section at the top of each of the example files

     'jetgpio_example.c' & 'jetgpio_example.cpp' show how to setup and use any of the pins as Inputs/Outputs, this will allow you to toggle pins from 0V (logic 0) to 3.3V (logic 1) or read the pin as an input where 3.3V at the pin